wbamberg/idl-reference/docs/nsIContentPolicy.md

 been determined about the resource, typically after part of the resource
 has been loaded.

-@param aContentType      the type of content being tested.
-This will be one
-                         one of the TYPE_* constants.

-@param aContentLocation  OPTIONAL; the location of the resource being
-                         requested: MAY be, e.g., a post-redirection URI
-                         for the resource.

-@param aRequestOrigin    OPTIONAL. the location of the resource that
-                         initiated this load request; can be null if
-                         inapplicable

-@param aContext          OPTIONAL. the nsIDOMNode or nsIDOMWindow that
-                         initiated the request, or something that can QI
-                         to one of those; can be null if inapplicable.

-@param aMimeType         the MIME type of the requested resource (e.g.,
-                         image/png), as reported by the networking library,
-                         if available (may be empty if inappropriate for
-                         the type, e.g., TYPE_REFRESH).

-@param aExtra            an OPTIONAL argument, pass-through for non-Gecko
-                         callers to pass extra data to callees.

-@return ACCEPT or REJECT_*

 @note shouldProcess can be called while the DOM and layout of the document
 involved is in an inconsistent state.
 See the note on shouldLoad to see